Delta started earning accolades right off the bat for its new Delta One Suites, with a closing door as the finishing touch to set it apart.

-But I was skeptical heading into my flight.
+But I was still slightly skeptical heading into my flight.
 How much additional privacy would the door actually provide?
 Would it come at the expense of space?
 Was it functional, or just flashy?

 Consider me a convert.

 The doors are both flashy and functional.
-They make Delta One suites the most private business class seat I’ve flown by far.
-And while, sure, a flight attendant or fellow passenger can glance over into your suite – the suites and doors are only about 4 feet high – it’s still a vast improvement over the traditional, open concept seating.
+They make Delta One suites one of the most private business class seats I’ve flown by far.
+And while, sure, a flight attendant or fellow passenger can glance over into your suite – the suites and doors are only about four feet high – it’s still a vast improvement over the traditional, open-concept seating.